Table of Contents

-40% of older adults take at least five different drugs per week
+Did you know that 40% of older adults take at least five different drugs per week?

-Medicines are necessary in many situations and promotes better longevity, functionality and quality of life.
+Medicines are necessary in many situations and promote better longevity, functionality, and quality of life.
 However, with the benefits come risks.
-Our body’s reactions to drugs changes over time.
-I noticed with mom that sometimes a specific medication or dose that previously worked well no longer remedied a similar illness a few years later.
+Our body’s reactions to drugs change over time.
+I noticed with Mom that sometimes a specific medication or dose that previously worked well no longer remedied a similar illness a few years later.

 Why does this happen?
-As per Dr. Deepa Pattani, Registered Pharmacist and owner of the Allen Pharmacy & Wellness http://teamCenter , it has to do with the way a drug interacts with your body.
+As per Dr. Deepa Pattani, Registered Pharmacist and owner of the Allen Pharmacy & Wellness, it has to do with the way a drug interacts with your body.
 The process is called ADME:

 1. Absorption – how the drug gets absorbed into your bloodstream.